 How long has it been since you did something just for fun — something that doesn’t also serve as a resume-builder?
 It’s time to reinvest in any hobbies you might have set aside for the sake of increased productivity.
 Whether you love blogging, taking photos, hiking, or painting, get back to it!
 It could be just an hour or two every week, which may sound like a lot, but isn’t actually that much when you consider the time you spend scrolling on social media to avoid taking long breaks.

-Whether at work or at home, outsource as many things as possible.
-If you’re taking another semester of classes from your childhood home, enlist the help of your siblings and parents to do grocery shopping or chores together.
+When you’re feeling burned out, often, it’s because there’s too much on your plate — or you’ve said “yes” to everything and can no longer handle it!
+Whether at school, work, or at home, try to outsource as many things as possible.
+If you’re taking another semester of classes, enlist the help of your siblings and parents to do grocery shopping or chores together.
 If you’re in a club leadership position, ask your teammates and friends for support and evaluate whether there are tasks that can be reassigned to others.

 - Find meaning in your work again

-Try to find meaning in your work.
-Farooqi recommends remembering why you chose your major or career path.
-He says thinking about how your coursework and activities can help you achieve your life goals can make assignments more fulfilling.
+If you’re feeling burned out, chances are, you’re doing too much and losing interest in things you’d normally find exciting.
+While it may seem counterintuitive, try to find meaning in your work again.
+For example, Farooqi recommends remembering why you chose your major or career path in the first place.
+Thinking about how your coursework and activities can help you achieve your life goals can make assignments more fulfilling.

-“For me, economics and the law are tools to help people,” he says.
+“For me, economics and the law are tools to help people,” he tells Her Campus.
 “Reminding myself of this underlying purpose is helpful for staying motivated, as I can see an individual essay or exam as a piece of a larger picture.”

 The most important reminder for dealing with burnout is that it takes time to build yourself up again.
 Be patient with yourself, and don’t give up on your happiness.